Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 Here, the questions you’re curious about will be answered once and for all.
 Read on to find out more.

-Manuka honey is known for being beneficial to our health because of its UMF (Unique Manuka Factor) content.
-It comes from the manuka bush in New Zealand and has shown antibacterial properties.
+Manuka honey is known for being beneficial to our health because of its Unique Manuka Factor content.
+It comes from the manuka trees found in New Zealand and has shown antibacterial properties.

-It’s a form of monofloral honey produced by bees that collect nectar from the flowers of the manuka bush indigenous only to New Zealand and a tiny area off Australia.
-Manuka bushes only grow in this specific climate zone and the rich dark soil of New Zealand.
+This form of monofloral honey is sourced by bees that collect nectar from the flowers of the manuka bush indigenous only to a tiny area of Australia and New Zealand.
+This specific climate zone and the rich dark soil produce this unique New Zealand manuka honey.

-Studies and research on benefits have shown that this special type of mono-floral honey contains an ingredient with powerful antibacterial, antimicrobial, antiviral, antioxidant, antiseptic, anti-inflammatory, and antifungal properties.
-This ingredient was originally named UMF® (Unique Manuka Factor).
+Research and studies suggest honey benefits of this mono-floral contains an ingredient with powerful antibacterial, antimicrobial, antiviral, antioxidant, antiseptic, anti-inflammatory, and antifungal properties.
+This ingredient was originally named UMF ®.